cdapio/cdap/cdap-docs/user-guide/source/tutorials/stocks.rst

 ~~~~~~~~~~
 You are building a stock selection pipeline.
 The pipeline takes in all stocks on the NYSE and at each stage in the pipeline and reduces the number of stocks that are under consideration for purchase.

-You are implementing a popular stategy in this tutorial known as `Greenblatt's Magic Formula <https://en.wikipedia.org/wiki/Magic_formula_investing>`_.
+You are implementing a popular strategy in this tutorial known as `Greenblatt's Magic Formula <https://en.wikipedia.org/wiki/Magic_formula_investing>`_.
 You will adjust our strategy
 slightly:

 1. Establish a minimum market capitalization greater than $50 million.